cpske/ISP/introduction/index.md

 in a team of approx. 4 people.
 The project is also an opportunity to learn the basics of HTTP, web frameworks, and web application development.

-Prior years' students report that the project is the most valuable part of the course.
+Prior years' students say that the project is the most valuable part of the course.

-### This is Not a Powerpoint Course
+### Not a Powerpoint Course

-"Powerpoint" slides are an aid to presentation.
-They don't contain much depth and not all the material.
+"Powerpoint" slides aid presentations, but don't contain much depth.

-You must read the assigned material and learn from hands-on work for a real understanding.
+You need to read the assigned material and learn from hands-on work for a real understanding.

-If you only study "slides", you won't learn much and probably won't pass the course.

 ### Not a Video Course, Either